Skip to content

 Permeability is the flux (in LMH, GFD or day-1) per unit pressure (in kPa, bar or psi).
 It reflects how irrecoverably fouled the membranes have become, irrecoverable fouling being that which is not removed by either mechanical or chemical cleaning.
 Integrity, in this context, does not refer to the probity and honesty of the membrane, or whether it’s ever invested in aggressive tax-avoidance schemes or been caught shoplifting.
 It instead relates to the extent to which the membrane has become physically damaged to the point at which the rejection of key contaminants is impaired.

-In the case of MBRs, the key contaminants of concern which are directly rejected by the membrane are usually the micro-organisms, since things like the BOD, ammonia and nutrients are essentially dealt with by the system biochemistry.
+In the case of MBRs, the key contaminants of concern that are directly rejected by the membrane are usually the micro-organisms, since things like the BOD, ammonia, and nutrients are essentially dealt with by the system biochemistry.
 But, again like us, not all micro-organisms are the same.
 Some are bigger than others, some are a bit more needy, and some are just plain awkward.

-When membranes become irrecoverably fouled it’s normally because colloidal and other material has become trapped in the pores, and/or the pores themselves have collapsed.
+When membranes become irrecoverably fouled, it’s normally because colloidal and other materials have become trapped in the pores, and/or the pores themselves have collapsed.
 In either case, this tends to increase the selectivity but reduce the permeability.
 On the other hand, selectivity decreases with a loss of membrane integrity (i.e. when the active membrane layer – often no more than a few microns thick – is breached in some way).

 The lifespan of a membrane is of key concern in determining operating expenditure (OPEX).
 It is the key critical component of any large membrane-based installation.
 Extending the replacement frequency from five to ten years can reduce the overall OPEX by almost 20% for an immersed hollow fibre MBR (Judd, 2017), and more so for a flat sheet system.

 So, what determines the membrane life?
 Logic dictates that chemical cleaning is likely to degrade the membrane to some extent.
-Practical measurements made on membranes of various ages suggest a noticeable loss in mechanical strength of flat sheet membranes (Ayala et al, 2010) and of micro-organism rejection by hollow fibre membrane (Branch et al, 2016) for membranes in use for 6−10 years.
+Practical measurements made on membranes of various ages suggest a noticeable loss in mechanical strength of flat sheet membranes (Ayala et al., 2010) and of micro-organism rejection by hollow fiber membranes (Branch et al., 2016) for membranes in use for 6−10 years.
 However, a study of actual membrane life based on change out of membranes across a large number of installations suggested a life of at least 8 years, with more recent membrane products tending to offer longer life (Côté et al, 2012).
 And, of course, ceramic membranes would be expected to last a lot longer than this.

 References